Lightbox Theatre in association with Theatre 503 presents

 One wintery evening Tyltyl wakes to find a hump-back figure in his bedroom.
 She is obviously a fairy.
 Tyltyl must find the bluebird that makes people happy.
 And he must do so before morning.
 Tyltyl doesn’t know about bluebirds, or where he might find one but joined by his faithful pets the search begins…

-This production is a 60-minute family show that uses a cast of four actor-musicians to create the magic and mystery of a young child’s quest into strange, fantastical and dangerous worlds to find the blue bird of happiness.
+This production is a 60-minute family show that uses a cast of four to create the magic and mystery of a young child’s quest into strange, fantastical and dangerous worlds to find the blue bird of happiness.
 The Blue Bird is a play that explores themes of emotional wellbeing, mental illness, isolation, overcoming fear and dealing with adversity.

 Maurice Maeterlinck (adpt. by Emma Faulkner & Anna Marsland)